ad-fleming/updated-portfolio/README.md

 For the time being, I took the opportunity to try my hand at some thematic color styling, and am fairly happy with the results.
 I also took advantages of media queries to do some interesting things on my landing page.

+I look forward to continuously updating and improving my portfolio site.

 ## Credits
 This project was completed alone and represents an attempt toward a site more representative of my personal style.
-It's a step in the right direction, but still needs plenty of work.

 ## Images
 Please find screenshots of my portfolio pages below